Last updated: August 29, 2023

 1. Evans Lookout

-The breathtaking views of the Grose Valley are best at sunset and sunrise on a clear day when the large sandstone cliff walls have a beautiful orange glow.
+The breathtaking views from the lookout of the Grose Valley are best at sunset and sunrise on a clear day when the large sandstone cliff walls have a beautiful orange glow.

 You can read more about this lookout point in our guide to the Evans Lookout, including tips for exciting walking tracks to do nearby.

-At the Evans Lookout car park, you can find the start of the Cliff Top Walking Track at the signpost, where you will also find a toilet, should you need it.
+At the Evans Lookout car park, you can find the start of the Cliff Top Walking Track at the signpost, where you will also find toilet facilities.

 From there, simply head into the bush to start this fantastic walk.
 The first section is an easy path that soon arrives at the Hayward Gully.